shaneb3489/HelloWorld/README.md

 Let's Get Started Walkthrough
 -----------------------------

-Creating the HelloWolrd repository to get an understanding of GitHub.
+Creating the HelloWorld repository to get an understanding of GitHub.